 Beach Days For the Whole Family

-Miami Beach with kids is very doable--the constant sunshine makes simply being outdoors an easy way to while away the time.
+Miami Beach with the constant sunshine makes simply being outdoors an easy way to while away the time.
 Here are some great things to do with kids on the Beach.

 With miles of shoreline, the beach is a natural attraction in South Beach.
 Whether you stay at an oceanfront hotel or pack up your bags for a beach day, there’s plenty of family bonding time to be had in South Beach.
 The water is inviting year round with temperatures ranging from 71 degrees in January to 86 in July.
 While the water’s typically flat and calm, occasionally a small swell will create conditions ideal for children to body surf or boogie board.
 Waves or no waves, the beach is ideal for building sand castles, playing paddleball or soccer and, of course, relaxing.
 Beach chairs and umbrellas are available to rent from vendors all along the beach and if your family really wants to splurge, rent a beach “bed,” where you can lounge on the comfort of a terrycloth-covered mattress.
 Absolute bliss.